adamdecaf/imagecashletter/client/docs/ImageCashLetterFilesApi.md

 > Ping(ctx, )

+Ping ICL

-Ping the ImageCashLetter service to check if running
+Check the ImageCashLetter service to check if running

 ### Required Parameters